- Accommodation included

 (Driving day 6: 388 km/241 miles)

 Welcome to another day of exciting driving, on the west coast of the Northern Island.
-We will spend the day driving along the beautiful coastline before we reach our final destination; Wellington.
+You will spend the day driving along the beautiful coastline before you reach our final destination; Wellington.
 Wellington is located in the southern part of the North Island, sandwiched between a beautiful harbor and the lush green hills.
 With a population of over 380.000 inhabitants, the city is Oceania’s largest capital and was founded in 1840th.

 Day 9: Wellington – Nelson